-Testing blunders crippled U.S. response as coronavirus spread
+Testing blunders crippled US response as coronavirus spread

 The 35-year-old man who would become the first American to test positive had arrived in Seattle on Jan.
 15, following a trip to Wuhan.
 After swabs from his nose and throat were flown to the CDC lab, federal officials announced the results Jan.
 21.

-In an interview on CNBC the following day, the president was asked about the risk to the nation.
+In an interview on CNBC the following day, the Republican president was asked about the risk to the nation.

 "We have it totally under control," he said.
 "It's one person coming in from China. ...
 It's going to be just fine."